NowickiLukasz/rock-paper-scissors-llizad-spock-game/README.md

         - The rules of the game are included in the body of the game.
     - As a first time visitor, I want to see the score of the game and how the game was won.
         - Once a selection is made, the result of the game is printed on the screen.
+    - As a first time visitor, I want to be able to restart the game at anytime.
+        - A reset button is functional that allows you to reset the game to a nill score.

 - Returning Visitor
     - As a returning visitor, I want to be reminded about the game rules.